vrde/bigchaindb-rfc/18/README.md

 The above constraints state that if the validators with which an election ![][EC_t] was initiated still hold super-majority then the election can be concluded.

+#### Approach 1 vs Approach 2

+Approach 1 is easier to comprehend and explain because of how constrained it is.

+Approach 2 has two benefits over the Approach 1.

+1. Elections can have intersections.
+In other words, the following is possible:

+    ```
+    election 1 creation height < election 2 creation height < election 1 conclusion height < election 2 conclusion height
+    ```

+2. Elections can survive network updates.
+For example, each validator in the network can move to a new address and delegate his vote to the new address.
+Elections created prior to such migrations can still be concluded.

+For a start, we plan to implement Approach 1 because of its simplicity.
+We are able to switch to Approach 2 in the future by the means of a soft fork with additional support for the new type of elections described in Approach 2.

 ### Applying change